 Fish can either be helpful or harmful to your health, depending on where it’s sourced.
 Tilapia, in particular, has become extremely popular in aquaculture and aquaponics across Asia, Mexico, Central America and the U.S. because it’s highly affordable, grows quickly and adapts well to new environments.

-But although fish is often praised for its powerful health benefits, certain types of tilapia have been associated with some serious side effects, including concerns about bacterial contamination, antibiotic resistance and unsustainable farming practices.
+Although fish is often praised for its powerful health benefits, though, certain types of tilapia have been associated with some serious side effects, including concerns about bacterial contamination, antibiotic resistance and unsustainable farming practices.

 What Is Tilapia?